 (See also Overview of Vasculitis Overview of Vasculitis Vasculitis is inflammation of blood vessels, often with ischemia, necrosis, and organ inflammation.
 Vasculitis can affect any blood vessel—arteries, arterioles, veins, venules, or capillaries... read more .)

 Takayasu arteritis is rare.
-It is more common among Asians but occurs worldwide.
+It is most common in Asia but occurs worldwide.
 Female:male ratio is 8:1, and age at onset is typically 15 to 30.
 In North America, annual incidence is estimated to be 2.6 cases/million.

 Takayasu arteritis affects primarily large elastic arteries.
 The most commonly affected are